yufengwudcs/PIRN/README.md

 Note: Files can be downloaded using "Save Link/Target As..."
 After downloading the softwares, you may need to change file access permissions (e.g. chmod u+x pirn).
 Source code is available upon request .

 Current version: v.
 2.0.1.
 I provide both executables on Linux and Mac.
 If you want to build from source code, please check out the distributed source code.

+#Build from source code
+First, download the source code and de-compress into a proper directory.
+PIRN uses integer linear programming (ILP) solvers.
+You have two options.

+By default (if you just type "make"), PIRN will build with GNU GLPK.
+In this case, you need to get GLPK from here.
+I used version 4.34.
+So select v.4.34 and download the file.
+Now follow the installation guide of GLPK to build GLPK on your machine.
+After it is done (by typing ./configure and build I believe), look for the build GLPK callable library (for v.4.34, it is called libglpk.a, and is under glpk-4.34/src/.libs.
+Now copy this file (under src directory) along with the include directory into a directory under the soure code directory of PIRN.
+That is, suppose the PIRN's main code directory is pirn.
+Then, you need to put GLPK library (or create a symboikc link) pirn/glpk-4.34 (with libglpk.a under pirn/glpk-4.34/src, and header files under pirn/glpk-4.34/include).
+Look at the Makefile to see how GLPK is used.
+Then simply type make.

+If you have CPLEX, you can also compile with CPLEX.
+To compile with CPLEX, you will need to modify the path settings in the Makefile to point to the directory where CPLEX is installed in your machine.
+Check the Makefile to see where CPLEX is referenced (near the begining).
+Then, type "make CPLEX".